TradingAppStoreAdmin/TradingAppStoreExamples-Python/README.md

 The TradingAppStore DLL also offers a hardware authorization option that only allows a certain number of devices to access one instance of your product.
 This adds an additional layer of security by preventing copies of a DLL / product from gaining permission.
 You may download the installer for TradingAppStore from the vendor portal whenever you are in the process of creating a listing.
 All licenses created from the vendor portal are tagged with a “Debug” flag, so they will not have any functionality in release mode.
 Thus, BE SURE TO CHANGE THE DEBUG FLAG TO FALSE AFTER COMPLETION OF TESTING PHASES.

+## DLL Inputs
+The DLL must have 2 input values:
+* string productID :    SKU of the product that was self generated above.
+* bool debug :          set to True if you are testing to use Debug licenses distributed by the vendor portal.
+SET TO FALSE FOR RELEASE OR ELSE ANYONE WILL HAVE ACCESS TO YOUR PRODUCT!

 ## Implementation
 Below is a Python implementation that calls the UserHasPermission function of the TradingAppStore DLL:
 ```python